-Examples of when a Fixed Penalty Notice can be issued
+A School Attendance Fixed Penalty Notice can be issued for the following reasons:

 Back to top